imajirzl/recipe-recommendation/README.md

    For app.py (all results in one page): ```streamlit run app.py```

    For app_carousel.py (one recipe at a time with navigation): ```streamlit run app_carousel.py```
-4. Follow the terminal instructions.
+3. Follow the terminal instructions.
 The app will launch in your browser at:

    ```http://localhost:8501/``` (for app.py)

    ```http://localhost:8502/``` (if running both apps simultaneously).
+4. Enter ingredients as input and press Enter.
+Make sure that it is comma separated.

+   Example: "chicken,butter,mozzarella"